You’ve probably heard a few tips when it comes to teaching English in China.

 7. You also need a TEFL certificate

-If you hold a bachelor’s degree (or higher) in education, TEFL or TESOL then you don’t need to complete a TEFL course for China.
-Everyone else must be TEFL certified.
+Unless you hold a bachelor’s degree (or higher) in education, TEFL or TESOL then you must complete a TEFL course for China.
 You can compare top TEFL courses here or check out my review of some of the best online TEFL courses here.

 Unless you're qualified to teach, you need a TEFL certificate for China.